kyma-project/istio/docs/contributor/04-10-technical-design.md

 - Restart Pods with proxy sidecar when CNI config changes.
 - Restart Pods with proxy sidecar after an Istio version update.
 - Restart Pods with proxy sidecar when proxy resources change.
-- Restart Pods if they match [Restart Predicates](#restart-predicates) that the [Istio ResourcesReconciliation component](#istio-resourcesreconciliation) specifies (for example, being up-to-date with EnvoyFilter).
+- Restart Pods if they match [Restart Predicates](#restart-predicates) that the [Istio ResourcesReconciliation component](#istio-resourcesreconciliation) specifies (for example, being up to date with proxy image version).

 ### IngressGatewayRestarter

 IngressGateway Restarter is responsible for restarting Istio Ingress Gateway.
 The component consumes a list of [Restart Predicates](#restart-predicates) that determine when the restart should occur.
+Restarter triggers the restart if there's a change in the `numTrustedProxies` configuration.